siravan/symjit/README.md

 ## Explicit Looping

-*Symjit* supports construction of explicit loops using `Sum` and `Procudct` operators.
+*Symjit* supports construction of explicit loops using `Sum` and `Product` operators.
 The syntax follows *sympy*'s syntax.
 For example, we can define the factorial function as

 ```python
 x, y = symbols('x y')